Abd el-Krim: Early career

-Following his studies, Abd el-Krim worked in Melilla (a Spanish enclave from 1494 to the present day) as a teacher and translator for the OCTAI, the Spanish 'native affairs' office, and as a journalist for the Spanish newspaper Telegrama del Rif (1906–1915).
-In 1907, he was hired to edit and write articles in Arabic for El Telegrama del Rif, a daily newspaper in Melilla, where he defended the advantages of European—especially Spanish—civilization and technology and their potential to elevate the economic and cultural level of the Moroccan population.
+Following his studies, Abd el-Krim worked in Melilla as a teacher and translator for the OCTAI, the Spanish 'native affairs' office, and as a journalist for the Spanish daily newspaper El Telegrama del Rif (1906–1915).
+In 1907, he was hired to edit and write articles in Arabic for El Telegrama del Rif, where he defended the advantages of European—especially Spanish—civilization and technology and their potential to elevate the economic and cultural level of the Moroccan population.
 In 1910, Abd el-Krim took a position as secretary-interpreter in the Native Affairs Office in Melilla, which brought him into close contact with the Spanish military bureaucracy and the town's civil society and gained a reputation for intelligence, efficiency and discretion.

+Early in his career, he was designated in an 1879 document as "Abd al-Karim b.
+Muhhamad al-Waryaghli".
+This designation continued until 1902, when it appears to have changed after he became a judge, likely due to the prestige of his new position.